 It is hard to be a patient long-term investor when the long-term is comprised of a series of often volatile short-terms.
 This requires great emotional and intestinal fortitude to hang in there when one sees his or her net worth dropping quite rapidly.
 It is very difficult when markets are volatile and dropping seemingly endlessly to know if those long-hoped-for positive signals may be the light at the end of the tunnel or the train coming at you.
-Was Friday’s 12% increase in crude oil finally the bottom?
+Remember February 2016 and the 12% increase in crude oil?
+Did you think that it was finally at the bottom?
 No one knows of course.
 So what is an investor to do?
 Perspective is very important to improve the odds of not getting bluffed out towards the bottom and going all-in at the top.

 Finite and Infinite Games

 Every so often I come across something that helps put things in perspective for me or shift my perspective in ways that I believe can help lessen the chances I fall prey to my emotions and set myself up for the permanent loss of capital or bad life decisions beyond the realm of money.
 I recently read a book called Finite and Infinite Games by James P. Carse which has helped me do just this (or so I hope).

 If one were to take a step back and reflect on one’s life, one would see how much of life is like a game, or many games within one big game.
 We have a goal, we determine what victory is, we learn the rules, we develop a strategy, we learn from the past, we take action, risk, etc. In these games we come across obstacles, we make alliances, we assess the odds, and hopefully, take action that can lead to victory.
 Sometimes we stumble and sometimes we succeed.
 Hopefully, we improve and keep striving to get better, succeed, and grow.

 Carse divides life into two types of games: finite games and infinite games.